CREATE EXTERNAL TABLE my_mapping_table STORED AS KUDU TBLPROPERTIES ( 'kudu.table_name' = 'my_kudu_table' );

 See the Impala documentation for more information about internal and external tables.

-Tables created through the Kudu API or other integrations such as Apache Spark are not automatically visible in Impala.
+Without the HMS integration enabled, tables created through the Kudu API or other integrations such as Apache Spark are not automatically visible in Impala.
 To query them, you must first create an external table within Impala to map the Kudu table into an Impala database:

 CREATE EXTERNAL TABLE my_mapping_table STORED AS KUDU TBLPROPERTIES ( 'kudu.table_name' = 'my_kudu_table' );